-COUN 561 Spirituality and Clinical Praxis I
+COUN 561 Spirituality and Clinical Praxis

 3 hours.
-This is the first of a two-part course in spiritual traditions and clinical praxis that examines both the content and process of the Christian faith as well as its implications for clinical practice.
+This course examines both the content and process of the Christian faith as well as its implications for clinical practice.
 Explored are an introduction to spirituality in mental health, basic hermeneutics as applied to Christian Scripture, basic theological concepts, the relationship between theology and psychology, health and toxic faith systems, spiritual development, spiritual/religious assessment, the spiritual/religious orientation and value system of the therapist, and treatment interventions in the spiritual/religious realm.